bersekee/NotSoBrutalCompany/README.md

 Then, install the LC API into your game (https://thunderstore.io/c/lethal-company/p/2018/LC_API/)

-Then, drop the BrutalCompany.dll file in Lethal Company\BepInEx\plugins
+Then, drop the NotSoBrutalCompany.dll file in Lethal Company\BepInEx\plugins

 Launch the game and enjoy!